nox-devices/GRDBCustomSQLiteBuild/README.md

     It is recommended that you enable the `SQLITE_ENABLE_SNAPSHOT` option.
 It allows GRDB to optimize [ValueObservation](https://swiftpackageindex.com/groue/GRDB.swift/documentation/grdb/valueobservation) when you use a [Database Pool](https://swiftpackageindex.com/groue/GRDB.swift/documentation/grdb/databasepool).

-7. Create four files in the `GRDBCustom/CustomSQLiteConfig` folder:
+7. Create three files in the `GRDBCustom/CustomSQLiteConfig` folder:

     - `SQLiteLib-USER.xcconfig`: this file sets the extra SQLite compilation flags.